-Overview: BC is a popular angling hotspot (for both native and non-native population), attracting recreational tourists from BC and beyond.
-Our native sport species, specifically salmon and trout, attract anglers from around the world however invasive fish species also attract anglers for new or exclusive opportunities.
-This webinar will discuss invasive fish in British Columbia in relation to their increasing popularity as a target species for anglers and how the introduction of bass and other popular angling species are impacting native species and threatening delicate local populations.
+Overview: BC is a popular angling hotspot attracting recreational tourists from the province and beyond.
+Our native sport species, specifically salmon and trout, attract anglers from around the world.
+Unfortunately invasive fish species such as bass have ended up in some of BC’s fishing spots and are also attracting sport anglers.
+This webinar will discuss the increasing popularity of some invasive fish for angling in BC and the related impacts on native species.

 Invasive fish are becoming more common due to intentional, illegal introduction that aim to promote these species as a sportfish, as well as unintentional illegal introduction through aquarium releases and boating.
 Non-native fish that are being introduced intentionally as sportfishing opportunities include Small and Large mouth bass, Brook trout and Brown trout, and their impacts on native species and ecosystems can be severe.
 Finding a balance between angling tourism and fishing for invasive species is not a new discussion, however its importance is becoming increasingly apparent as our climate and our needs shift.